 5. Saving money on repairing your fleet

 Repairing vehicles is an important part of fleet management and it takes a lot of work to be able to identify, diagnose and finally repair those issues while keeping your business running.
 If you have a relatively large fleet, then it’s not unheard of to actually hire a fleet mechanic into your company to work exclusively on your fleet.
 You’ll also want to purchase more vehicles than you actually need, keeping one or two vehicles spare in the event that one of your vehicles breaks down.
+Ensure that you have the appropriate equipment to handle fleet needs, for example, a two-post lift will be beneficial when working on the vehicles for multiple access, just remember to take a look at Essential Tips for Safe Two-Post Lift Use so that everyone working can remain safe.

 If you don’t have a large enough fleet to warrant hiring a mechanic, then it’s a good idea to partner with a local mechanic or garage to help you get work done as soon as possible.
 Teaching your drivers how to diagnose their vehicles and report on problems can also help prevent issues from appearing in the first place and extend the life of your fleet.